xulihang/BasicCAT-website/_posts/2026-04-07-manga-typesetting-tool-comparison-typer-imagetrans.md

 ## Overview

-**TypeR** is a Photoshop extension (forked from TypeRTools) designed specifically for manga and comic typesetting.
+**TypeR** is a Photoshop extension (forked from TyperTools) designed specifically for manga and comic typesetting.
 It enhances Photoshop with features like smart alignment, style management, and multi-bubble handling, aiming to speed up manual work without leaving the design environment.

 ![typer](/album/typer/typer.jpg)